Belluxx/Bruty/README.md

 # Bruty
 Basic bruteforce dictionary generator written in C++, with a focus on maximum efficiency and generation speed.

-## Features
-- Various charsets available
-- Write to file or print to stdout
-- Show progress in real time

 ## Build
 Fastest way to build the project:
 1. Download the [source code zip](https://github.com/Belluxx/Bruty/archive/refs/heads/main.zip)